jvk36/gui-automation-dinosaur-game/README.md

 ## PROJECT INTRO:

-The project automates the Google Chrome Dinosaur Game (https://elgoog.im/dinosaur-game/) using Python libraries like pyautogui for controlling mouse and keyboard inputs, and Pillow (PIL) for image processing.
+The project automates the Google Chrome Dinosaur Game (https://elgoog.im/dinosaur-game/) using Python libraries like pyautogui and selenium for controlling mouse and keyboard inputs, and Pillow (PIL) for image processing.
 The main idea is being able to make the dinosaur jump at the right time by detecting obstacles:

 Detect Obstacles: We take screenshots of the game area to identify obstacles.
 Jumping Logic: When an obstacle is detected close to the dinosaur, the script will make the dinosaur jump by simulating a keyboard press.